UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 **Question 2**
-If I had 2 laptops 3 pencils in my backpack, What weight would my model predict for my backpack?
+If I had 2 laptops 3 pencils in my backpack, what weight would my model predict for my backpack?

 <choice id="2" >